Converting To and From Unix Timestamps with C#

 From time to time it's necessary to convert Unix timestamps.
 These C# methods will do just that and make interacting with Unix easy.

-From time to time it is necessary to convert to and from Unix timestamps, mainly when dealing with system interoperability.
-These timestamps are an accurate measure of time from a given point and have a simple data type.
+From time to time, it can be challenging to convert to and from Unix timestamps, especially when dealing with system interoperability.
+However, these timestamps, an accurate measure of time from a given point, provide a precise and reliable data type.

 These two functions will convert a .Net DateTime into a Unix timestamp and vice versa.